TonyRmaili/WebChar/notes.md

 # character pages

 1. max hp modifier for aid / drain effects
 2. slight bug with current_charges not matching max_charges on creating action. it cant increase but can decrease on chaning max
-3. improve the resting logic, its messy for the moment.
-4. implement on init  and on_turn buttons for resets
+3. implement on init  and on_turn buttons for resets
-5. move all reset buttons out from specific char to overhead so all selected chars gets the same rest?
+4. move all reset buttons out from specific char to overhead so all selected chars gets the same rest?
-6. Play area and its components needs to be more compact, way to much deadspace
+5. Spell area and its components needs to be more compact, way to much deadspace
+6. ability modifiers and connect them with pb and all

+# GeneralStats

+1. pb dependant on total level and a modifier box next to it default to zero
+2. speed with categories, fly, burrow, climb and swim, hover
+3. senses ; blind, tremor, true, darkvision
-7. Define general +atk (melee, ranged, spell) and DC and have it shown in play area
+4. Define general +atk (melee, ranged, spell) and DC and have it shown in play area

+# AbilityScores
+1. overhaul the layout
+2. display checks, saves neatly and allow modifier, pb, expertise
+3. create own skill and categories skills depending on ability